maqsoodrajput/docker_tutorial/running_container.md

 ### Note:
 once exited from the above ubuntu container, all the changes and packages installed inside a container will be gone.
 The resason is that the containers are blue prints of an image and they don't save the changes.
 If your chages are inside a container and it is closed then these chages will be lost and next time a new container will start from the image will not have the previous changes.
 "THE CONTAINER ARE NOT STATEFULL".

-- Please now check out how to make containers presist or make them keep running.
+- Please now check out how to make containers persist or keep them running.
+Goto make_container_persist.md